hyunkyu-Park/MINI_instagram/README.md

 1. Use a clear and easy-to-read font when providing code to improve readability.
 2. Remove the feature that changes font color upon clicking links, maintaining a consistent interface with the default font color.

-## User experience improvement -- user feedback 12
+## User experience improvement -- user feedback 13
 applying crop function

-## User experience improvement -- user feedback 13
+## User experience improvement -- user feedback 14
 user pic does not have to be required

 ##